 You can quickly toggle between the old Google Analytics and the New Search Console.
 If you need more in-depth website performance data, toggle to Google Analytics.

 A critical piece of information webmasters need is "how people are finding your site and content."

 More important is what keywords are people using that lands them on your website, blog or specific pages and articles.

 Google Search Console gives you a list of search queries people are using, the number of clicks and impressions.

-With this valuable snippet of data, you can add the most searched keywords to your content in the Title Tag or as keywords in your content.
+With this valuable snippet of data, you can add the most searched keywords to your content.
+You place the content in the Title Tag or as keywords in your content to improve SEO.